haskus/haskus-system/WritingBindings.md

 ```

 The first type parameter of EnumField indicates the backing word type (i.e. the
-size of field in the structure).
-For instance, you can use Word8, Word16, Word32
+size of the field in the structure).
+For instance, you can use Word8, Word16,
-and Word64.
+Word32 and Word64.

 To create or extract an EnumField, use the methods: